FREE TRIAL UPGRADE!

 Source: Occupational Safety and Health Administration (OSHA) incident investigation guide, 2015

-A thorough approach to identifying root causes involves questioning employees and supervisors about actions and conditions surrounding the accident.
+A thorough approach to identifying root causes involves questioning employees and supervisors about actions and conditions surrounding the incident.
 The following questions provide ideas to help an interviewer drill down to the root causes:

 1. Did a written or well-established procedure exist for employees to follow?